-Read more about our criteria for selecting a new Chancellor.
+Read further information about our Chancellor.

 The Board of Governors

 The Board of Governors is responsible for the determination of the educational character and mission of the university and for the general oversight of its activities.
-It approves the university’s strategy, which supports and informs the setting of the strategic and other priorities for the future.
+It approves the university’s strategy, which supports and informs the setting of strategic and other priorities for the future.